Two U.S., one British personnel killed in Iraq rocket attack -officials

 The U.S.-led military coalition in Iraq said in a statement that 18 107 mm Katyusha rockets struck the base and suggested they may have been fired from a truck.
 It confirmed three personnel were killed and about a dozen wounded but declined to disclose the nationalities of the casualties or offer any other identifying information.

-"The attack is under investigation by the Coalition and Iraqi Security Forces," the coalition said.
-Earlier on Wednesday, the Iraqi military said no casualties had been reported in the attack.
+"The attack is under investigation by the Coalition and Iraqi Security Forces," the U.S.-led coalition said.
+British Prime Minister Boris Johnson issued a statement condemning the attack and added that Foreign Secretary Dominic Raab had spoken with Pompeo.

+"We will continue to liaise with our international partners to fully understand the details of this abhorrent attack," Johnson said, without confirming British casualties.
+WAR POWERS VOTE

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)